JohnDorsey/PyCellEliminationRun/readme.md

 Todo:

+  -in genDynamicMarkovTranscode, move each possible item into the search sequence so that the search directly decides the probability of that item being the next item, instead of needing a separate singleUsageHistogram.

+  -add huffman coding to markov tools.

+  -add more output file formats, including plaintext python integer lists.

   -prepare Curves.Spline for more use cases (other than audio) with customizable endpoint handling.

   -clean up Codes.py, and move havenBucketFibonacciCoding to it.

   -Elias Delta Iota coding.